dodsonphillip62/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In software development, this translates to striving for clean, readable, and maintainable code.
 Writing simple solutions that are easy to understand can often be more challenging but yields better long-term results.
 It reduces bugs, enhances collaboration, and improves scalability.
 Remember, you're not just writing code for computers to execute; you're writing it for other humans to read, review, and build upon."

+# 2024-01-02
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive for simplicity in your designs and solutions.
+Complex code may seem impressive, but it often leads to bugs, maintenance nightmares, and poor readability.
+Optimize for clarity and maintainability; a few lines of well-written code can be far more powerful than an intricate labyrinth.
+Remember, you write code not only for computers to execute but also for humans to understand and collaborate on."

+In practice, this means favoring composability, modularity, and using existing libraries or frameworks when possible.
+It also involves constant refactoring to keep your codebase clean and avoiding premature optimization.
+Always aim to write code that is easy to read, reason about, and modify – because today's complex problem might become tomorrow's foundational component.